matlux/work-kit/github.md

 - **Runner Versions**: You can choose specific runner versions (like `ubuntu-latest` or `ubuntu-20.04`) using `--platform`.

 By using `act`, you can thoroughly test your GitHub Actions workflows locally before committing and pushing them to GitHub.

+### Use a deploy key in repo A so repo B can clone it and use it in the github actions

+Perfect — yes, since A is private, and you’re accessing it from another repo (B), you do need to create and configure a deploy key in GitHub.

+Here’s the full 🔒 SSH deploy key setup guide for your workflow to succeed:

+⸻

+✅ Step 1: Generate an SSH key pair

+Run this locally on your machine:

+ssh-keygen -t rsa -b 4096 -C "verana-gha-deploy-key" -f verana_test_harness_key

+You’ll get:
+	•	repo_a_key (the private key)
+	•	repo_a_key.pub (the public key)

+⸻

+✅ Step 2: Add the public key to the verana-test-harness repo
+	1. Go to repo_a → Settings → Deploy keys
+	2. Click “Add deploy key”
+	3. Title: GHA access from verana-blockchain
+	4. Paste in the contents of verana_test_harness_key.pub
+	5.	✅ Enable “Allow write access” only if the action needs to push.
+(Otherwise, leave it unchecked.)
+	6. Click Save

+⸻

+✅ Step 3: Add the private key as a GitHub Secret in verana-blockchain
+	1. Go to the verana-blockchain repo → Settings → Secrets → Actions
+	2. Add a new secret:
+	•	Name: A_REPO_KEY
+	•	Value: paste the entire content of verana_test_harness_key

+⸻

+✅ Step 4: Update your GitHub Action to use SSH clone

+Instead of https://github.com/verana-labs/verana-test-harness, use the SSH form:

+- name: Checkout repo_a
+  uses: actions/checkout@v3
+  with:
+    repository: verana-labs/repo_a
+    ssh-key: ${{ secrets.A_REPO_KEY }}
+    path: ${{ env.REPO_A_PATH }}

+You no longer need to manually create the SSH directory or run ssh-keyscan — actions/checkout will handle all of that when you use the ssh-key parameter.

+⸻

+✅ Optional: Remove the manual SSH step

+Since you’re now using ssh-key in actions/checkout, you can remove this from your workflow:

+- name: Set up SSH for accessing the selected repository
+  run: |
+    mkdir -p ~/.ssh
+    echo "${{ env.A_REPO_KEY }}" > ~/.ssh/id_rsa
+    chmod 600 ~/.ssh/id_rsa
+    ssh-keyscan github.com >> ~/.ssh/known_hosts